nkleinmann/05-Third-Party-APIs-NK/README.md

 Fifth homework for UNH Coding Bootcamp: Third Party APIs (Daily Planner).
 I added dynamic HTML elements through using JavaScript.
 I used the provided style.css external style sheet to apply css to my daily planner and I also used the HTML skeleton that was provided with a few relevant classes defined at the start.
 The majority of my work in this assignment was creating and building the script.js file.

+Technologies Used:
+HTML, CSS and CSS Framework: Bootstrap, JavaScript, and jQuery

 Parts of Website:
 1. When the user opens the planner, the current day is displayed at the top of the calendar.
 2. When the user scrolls down, they are presented with timeblocks from 9AM-5PM.